On the rigidity of Arnoux-Rauzy words: Decomposition lemmas and proof of Lemma .

 \item Lemma \ref{lem:samelength} handles the case where $\sigma$ and $\tau$ have the same length.

-\item Lemma \ref{lem:casepropa} handles the case where $Z_{\sigma^n}$ and $Z_{\tau^m}$ both have an error with the same letter, with both being of type I. \item Lemma \ref{lem:type33} handles the case where where $Z_{\sigma^n}$ and $Z_{\tau^m}$ both have an error with the same letter, with both being of type II. \item Lemma \ref{lem:type32} handles the case where $Z_{\sigma^n}$ and $Z_{\tau^m}$ both have an error with the same letter, but with different types. \item Lastly, Lemma \ref{lemma:oneletter} handles the case where one of the substitutions $\sigma$ and $\tau$ admits only one letter in its normal form. \end{itemize}
+\item Lemma \ref{lem:casepropa} handles the case where $Z_{\sigma^n}$ and $Z_{\tau^m}$ both have left propagated errors of the first level, with the same letter, with both being of type I. \item Lemma \ref{lem:type33} handles the case where where $Z_{\sigma^n}$ and $Z_{\tau^m}$ both have left propagated errors of the first level, with the same letter, with both being of type II. \item Lemma \ref{lem:type32} handles the case where $Z_{\sigma^n}$ and $Z_{\tau^m}$ both have left propagated errors of the first level, with the same letter, but with different types. \item Lastly, Lemma \ref{lemma:oneletter} handles the case where one of the substitutions $\sigma$ and $\tau$ admits only one letter in its normal form. \end{itemize}